Anxiety, in all its different forms, is one of the most common mental health challenges today.

 Here, let’s concentrate on what happens when those processes are not implemented or implemented incorrectly in terms of anxiety.

-Anxiety easily leads patients to refuse to do anything that triggers their anxiety.
+Anxiety easily leads clients to refuse to do anything that triggers their anxiety.
 Instead of working through the problem to live a fulfilling life, they withdraw from many things they used to enjoy.

 You can’t change the past and you don’t know what the future holds.
 The only thing you can control is the present moment.